webmakaka/Learn-Nodejs-by-building-10-projects/README.md

     $ npm start

+012 Shopping Cart Part B

 Errors:
-Flash Messages is not Show
+1) Flash Messages is not Show
-When i tryind to add book without name or price, i get exception: uncaughtException Can't set headers after they are sent.
+2) When i tryind to add book without name or price, i get exception: uncaughtException Can't set headers after they are sent.
+3) Summ total in order is not working